Shelburne Shipyard finally splashed the boat on Friday afternoon, July 27th, and the boys came to spend the weekend

 The plan was to head up to the “Inland Sea” and spend the first night off one of the islands near Burton State Park on the hook.
 Unfortunately, after just having our navigation software upgraded, we noticed once underway that our depth finder wasn’t working.
 Since there’s a narrow cut (called “The Gut”) to go through to enter the Inland Sea, we scrapped that part of our trip.
 Too risky without knowing the depths, most especially since we just replaced our props!!

 We returned to Shelburne Shipyard to see if they could figure out the problem, but the day ended before the problem was solved.
 So, we hung out there and grilled dinner on the boat.
-We had a beautiful night to watch the boats sail by with Mount Mansfield (Stowe) in the background.
-We enjoyed a family summer BBQ dinner of beef shish kabob, rice, veggies and corn…YUM!
+We had a beautiful night to watch the boats sail by with Mount Mansfield (Stowe Mountain) in the background.
+We enjoyed a traditional LeMoine family summer BBQ dinner of beef shish kabob, rice, veggies and corn…YUM!

 A Beautiful evening in Shelburne Bay

 On Saturday morning we went back to beautiful Valcour Island, where we were more familiar with the waters.
-This time we went to the east side of the island in Sloop Cove, which is just as beautiful as the anchorage the west side of the island at Bluff Point.
+This time we went to the east side of the island in Sloop Cove, which is just as beautiful as the anchorage the west side of the island we had previously stayed at Bluff Point.

 We had a picture perfect afternoon and went ashore to hike around the island a bit.
 Valcour Island is a state park, and there are a number of trails around the island to explore.

 Exploring Valcour Island

 We saw some pretty amazing rain storms in the distance.
-While we stayed dry, we did benefit from the show of dramatic clouds and rainbow after the storm!
+While we stayed dry, we did benefit from the show of dramatic clouds, the curtains of rain, and rainbow after the storm!

 We spent the afternoon relaxing on board, and the boys had fun zipping around on the dinghy.